vuongnguyen18/resume-classification/ReadMe.txt

 - Text Vectorization: The cleaned text is vectorized using a pre-trained TF-IDF vectorizer.
 - Prediction: The vectorized text is passed to a pre-trained SVC model to predict the job category.
 - Display Results: The predicted job category is displayed to the user.

+---> Make sure you unzip the encod zip before you start the program